-- Refuse their consent
+- refuse their consent;

-- To consent to the report being provided to their employer but state that they wish to see the report before it is provided to their employer
+- consent to the report being provided to their employer, but state that they wish to see the report before this happens.

 Employee’s access to the report

-Can an employee request changes to the Report?
+Can an employee request changes to the report?

-The doctor can agree to amend the report but if they do not they can attach details of the employees views and state which they did not make any changes.
+Under s 5 of AMRA 1998, an employee can ask the doctor to amend the report if they feel it is incorrect or misleading.
+The doctor can agree to amend the report; if they do not, they can attach details of the employee’s views and state why they did not make any changes.

 Having seen a report can an employee withhold their consent?

-Is there any other Legislation I should be aware of?
+Is there any other legislation I should be aware of?

-The Data Protection Act
+Data Protection Act 1998